A Medic, Miner, and Mason

 Mexican-American War Veteran Crimean War Veteran Civil War Veteran 1849 California Goldminer Founder of Waco and Texas Medical Associations First Texas Delegate to American Medical Association Owner of Waco's First Ice Factory Baylor Board of Trustees

-Sherwood Owens was born in Kentucky and then went on to study medicine at the universities of Missouri and Pennsylvania.
+Sherwood went as a young man to study medicine at the universities of Missouri and Pennsylvania.
 His brother was Samuel H. Owens, Past Grand Master and Past High Priest of Masons in Missouri.
 Sherwood served as a surgeon for the US Army in the Mexican War.
 After the war, he moved to New Orleans where he practiced medicine until 1849 when he joined countless others traveling to California with hopes of profiting from the gold discoveries.
 In Cali, he mined along the Feather River and opened a medical office as well as what would become one of the largest gold mines in California.
 The trip from New Orleans to California took 128 days and he stayed there a couple years before relocating to Australia where he again took up medicine and mining.

 By 1853, Owens had already lived a life filled with enough adventure for several men but he was not done yet.
 In December of that year, he joined the British Yellow Seas Fleet on its way to the Baltic where he served for one year as a surgeon in the Crimean War.
 Finally, he returned home to Missouri, married Lucy Thurman in 1856 and then headed for the new village of Waco to settle down in 1858.